frederic-perez/AmE-dictionary/data/idioms.md

 __rue the day (that something happened)__ To curse or bitterly regret a point in time (in which something happened or one did something).
 __rug rat__ :two: (rugrat, ankle biter) A baby or young child, especially one that is not walking fully or at all (i.e. one that is still crawling on the rug). _How are your two rugrats doing, Tom?_
 __rumor has it__ People say rumour has it when they are telling you something that they have heard, but do not necessarily think is true. _Rumour has it that tickets were being sold for £300._
-__rumor mill__ The source from, or process by, which rumors are generated, spread, and perpetuated among a group of people.
+__rumor mill__ :three: The source from, or process by, which rumors are generated, spread, and perpetuated among a group of people.
 Primarily heard in US. _Listen, Barry, you can’t believe everything that comes out of the rumor mill.
 I can guarantee you that there will be no layoffs this year._
 __run a fever__ To have an abnormally high body temperature (a fever), which is indicative of or caused by illness; to have a fever. _After my toddler was lethargic all day, I begin to worry that she was running a fever._
 __run amok__ :two::hammer:
 __run an errand__ :two::hammer: